Irish Newfoundlanders: Language and culture

 Most Irish emigrants arrived between 1750 and 1830 from strongly Irish-speaking counties, chiefly in Munster.
 For the decennial period 1771-1781 the number of Irish speakers in a number of those counties can be estimated as follows: County Kilkenny 57%, County Tipperary 51%, County Waterford 86%, County Kerry 93% and County Cork 84%.
 Newfoundland is one of the few places outside Ireland where the Irish language was spoken by much of the population as their primary language.
 It is also the only place outside Europe with its own distinctive name in the Irish language, Talamh an Éisc (Land of the Fish).
 The Munster Irish dialect heavily influenced the distinctive varieties of Newfoundland English.

 The form of the Irish language known as Newfoundland Irish was associated with an inherited culture of stories, poetry, folklore, traditional feast days, hurling and faction fighting, and flourished for a time in a series of local enclaves.
 Irish-speaking interpreters were occasionally needed in the courts.
 Native speakers are likely to have existed even after the First World War.

 To Newfoundland the Irish brought family names of southeast Ireland: Wade, McCarthy, O'Rourke, Walsh, Nash, Houlihan, Connors, Hogan, Shea, Stamp, Maher, O'Reilly, Keough, Power, Murphy, Ryan, Griffin, Whelan, O'Brien, Kelly, Hanlon, Neville, Bambrick, Halley, Dillon, Byrne, Lake and FitzGerald.
 The many Newfoundlanders with the surname Crockwell (Ó Creachmhaoil) derive from 19th Century immigrants from County Galway, in the west of Ireland.
 Many of the island's more prominent landmarks having already been named by early French and English explorers, but Irish placenames include Ballyhack (Baile Hac), Cappahayden (Ceapach Éidín), Kilbride and St. Bride's (Cill Bhríde), Duntara, Port Kirwan and Skibbereen (Scibirín).

-Elements of material culture, agricultural folkways, vernacular and ecclesiastical architecture endured, and trace elements remain.
-But the commercial cod fishery and the presence of so many English produced a new, composite culture, that of modern Newfoundlanders, a culture unique in modern North America.

 Despite the Irish elements in the culture of modern Newfoundland, little attention has been given to the (now moribund) local variety of the Irish language.
 An exception was the work of the local scholar Aloysius (Aly) O’Brien, who died in 2008.

 Tuition in Irish (of a kind not specific to Newfoundland) is available at Memorial University of Newfoundland, which every year appoints an Irish language instructor from abroad.